capythulhu/nyancat/README.md

 `< foo, bar >`

-**Arguments must start with a lower-case letter.** We recommend you to use Camel Case.
+**Arguments must start with a lower-case letter or an underscore.** We recommend you to use Camel Case.

 In contrast with labels, it is not possible to reference an argument that wasn't declared previously.